anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

 When a command is executed, gCloud translates the command into an API request and sends it to respective APIs underneath (Cloud Function API, Compute Engine API etc).
 The API then processes the request, creates or updates the respective resource, and sends back a response, which gcloud displays in your terminal.

-One way to narrow down the permission requirements is to not rely on tools like gCloud to communicate with the APIs at all, but to use communicate with the APIs ourself.
+One way to narrow down the permission requirements is to not rely on tools like gCloud to communicate with the APIs at all, but to communicate with the APIs ourselves.
-APIs can be called via gRPC and REST APIs and can make the process much more precise and efficient in terms of permissions to create resources like Cloud Functions, Compute Engine etc. gRPC and REST API allows us to specify only the necessary permissions for the specific task not more not less.
+APIs can be called via gRPC and REST APIs and can make the process much more precise and efficient in terms of permissions to create resources like Cloud Functions, Compute Engine etc. gRPC and REST API allows us to specify only the necessary permissions for the specific task, not more or less.

 Let's see how we can do it.